playfultechnology/RasPBX/README.md

 ## 2.)
 Configure OS in Windows (2mins)
  - a.)
 Once the OS image is burned, the SD card should automically be mounted in Windows Explorer as a partition named "bootfs"
  - b.)
 Create an empty file in the bootfs root directory named "ssh"
  - c.)
-Create a text file named "userconf" in the bootfs root directory containing the following:
+We need to create a pi:raspberry user to enable remote access, so create a text file named "userconf" in the bootfs root directory containing the following:
 ```
 pi:$6$c70VpvPsVNCG0YR5$l5vWWLsLko9Kj65gcQ8qvMkuOoRkEagI90qi3F/Y7rm8eNYZHW8CY6BOIKwMH7a3YYzZYL90zf304cAHLFaZE0
 ```
+(that's the hash of the "raspberry" password)
 <img src="https://github.com/playfultechnology/RasPBX/blob/main/images/bootfs.jpg" alt="BootFS" />

 ## 3.)
 Copy Installation script to Raspberry Pi (2mins)